polarmobile/polar.paywall.publisher/README.md

 a single key called "error".
 The "error" value is another dictionary with the following parameters.

- * "id"
  * "code"
  * "message"
  * "resource"

-#### id ####

-"id" is an attribute that is claculated from the other values in the message.
-To calculate the "id", you need to generate an SHA1 hash of the following values in order:

- 1. HTTP Header Values
-  * Note that only the headers that start with HTTP- will be used.
- 1. Date and Time
- 1. Resource URI
- 1. Originating IP Address

-The date and time fields iso formatted values in UTC.
-Specifically, in the format YYYY-MM-DDTHH:MM:SS.mmmmmm.
-The following is an example of a date time value:

-    "2012-02-10T19:06:31.996996"

-The originating IP address is the contents of the REMOTE\_ADDR field in the HTTP header.
-An example of the implementation of this algorithm can be found in the error.py file under the publisher directory.

 #### code ####